zalando/spilo/docs/admin-guide/update.md

 make the necessary changes and execute `senza update`.

 **Note**: Updating the Cloud Formation Stack carries risk.
-If you change any infrastructure parameters (e.g. reducing the Auto Scaling Group members), the update will force this change upon the infrastructe.
+If you change any infrastructure parameters (e.g. reducing the Auto Scaling Group members), the update will force this change upon the infrastructure.

 ```bash
 senza update spilo-tutorial.yaml <version> [PARAMETERS]